Madhu08-cpu/DecodeLabs-Internship/README.md

 # DecodeLabs Internship Portfolio

-Welcome to my official repository for the DecodeLabs AI/ML Internship.
-This repository contains all my milestone projects, code implementations, and completed tasks structured by project.
+Welcome to my official repository for the DecodeLabs AI/ML Internship[cite: 1].
+This repository contains all my milestone projects, code implementations, and completed tasks structured by project[cite: 1].

 ---